Bharathd09/SQL/README.md

 >Read this first

-#Bharath's SQL Portfolio
+# Bharath's SQL Portfolio
-##Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
+## Welcome to my SQL portfolio!
+This code repository contains queries of SQL I've written.